Blood pressure issues are affecting our children and grandchildren.

 Years ago, high blood pressure was something adults developed as they got older.
 But given our modern day lifestyles—filled with fast-food based, high fat diets, and sedentary activities—record numbers of children have hypertension.

 As caretakers for our children during their early lives, it’s really up to adults to help our children maintain healthy blood pressure.
 After all, we’re the ones prepping their meals, supervising their out-of-school hours, and taking them to the pediatricians.
-And moms, dads and grandparents call all team up together to help the children we love.
+And moms, dads, and grandparents can all team up together to help the children we love.

 Set a Good Example: It’s not easy, but kids learn from our example.
 When you eat healthy meals, maintain a healthy body weight, and exercise—your children are more likely to do the same.